-The Federal Reserve Bank of New York and a second Philadelphia banking report found:
+The Federal Reserve Bank of New York and a second Philadelphia banking report the following findings below.

-People who file bankruptcy are able to purchase cars and home shortly after bankruptcy.
-Those who don’t file bankruptcy continue to have bad credit.
-When Debtors continue to have bad credit they are unable to purchase at normal prices and interest rates.
-People with bad credit pay more for homes, cars and the major consumer items.
-Filing bankruptcy gives the consumer opportunities to cheaper insurance rates, a cheaper price to homes and cars and access to the credit necessary to purchase these items.
-Within a year that they can start to get market rates on car financing, and within two to three years they can qualify for good mortgage rates.
+People who file bankruptcy are able to purchase cars and homes shortly after bankruptcy.
+Conversely, those who don’t file bankruptcy continue to have bad credit.
+Then, that bad credit leads to the inability to purchase at normal prices and interest rates.
+Additionally, people with bad credit pay more for homes, cars, and major consumer items.
+However, filing bankruptcy gives the consumer opportunities to lower insurance rates, a lower price for homes and cars, and access to the credit necessary to purchase these items.
+Within a year that they start to get market rates on car financing, and within two to three years they qualify for good mortgage rates.

 Essentially people who don’t file bankruptcy simply hurt themselves by living longer with poor credit.
-They pay more for their homes, cars, insurance and everyday items.
-They are unable to obtain credit at reasonable rates.
-And they are unable to save for retirement or repay debt because of these higher rates and costs.
+They pay more for their homes, cars, insurance, and everyday items.
+They are also unable to obtain credit at reasonable rates.
+Additionally, they are unable to save for retirement or repay the debt because of these higher rates and costs.

-“We show insolvent individuals who do not go bankrupt exhibit more financial stress than those who do, suggesting these individuals would likely prefer to file for bankruptcy if they could afford it.”
+“We show insolvent individuals who do not go bankrupt exhibit more financial stress than those who do, suggesting these individuals would likely prefer to file for bankruptcy if they could afford it.” —HuffPost

 The person who repays the debt settlement plan instead of filing bankruptcy loses.
-People must learn to properly budget and pay themselves first by fully funding the retirement they will need later.
-In most cases the person that repays through these debt settlement plans fails to complete the plan and ends up owing more than when he or she started the program.
-95% of these debt settlement plans fail leaving the person worse than when they started.
+People must learn to properly budget and pay themselves first by fully funding the retirement they need later.
+In most cases, the person that repays through these debt settlement plans fails to complete the plan and ends up owing more than when he or she started the program.
+95% of these debt settlement plans fail to leave the person worse than when they start the program.